 Tangerine has carved out their name as NBN specialists in recent years.
 They offer prepaid and casual deals which are just perfect for renters.
-Their basic plan starts at $59.90 with 10mbps typical evening speed, with their next plans (SPEED BOOST at $68.90 and XL SPEED BOOST at $74.90) offering 21mbps and 42mbps respectively.
-They also offer a 14-day trial and a $10 monthly discount for the first 6 months.
+Their Standard plan starts at $54.90 with 21Mbps typical evening speed, with their next plans (XL SPEED BOOST and XXL SPEED BOOST at $64.90 and $79.90) offering 42Mbps and 83Mbps respectively.
+They also offer a 14-day trial and a $10 monthly discount for the first six months.
 These deals rank among some of the best out there for renters – however unfortunately they are NBN only.